Choosing the Right Hospice

 Both Medicare and Medicaid offer coverage to help pay for hospice care.
 More than 90 percent of all hospice care coverage is provided through one of these sources.
 What’s more, the care provided under these two programs can be surprisingly robust and at relatively low costs.
 Additionally, the Department of Veterans Affairs via Tricare and private insurers offer hospice care coverage.

-For those that don’t have insurance, some hospice care providers work on a sliding scale or pro bono, offering specific services for free or subsidized prices.
+For those that don’t have insurance, some hospice care providers work on a sliding scale or pro bono, offering specific services for free or with subsidized prices.
 Financial assistance can be allocated at certain facilities based on donations, grants, gifts, or other community resources.
 Services like the Hospice Care Network in New York offer donation-backed, non-profit hospice care, for example.

 The Benefits of Hospice Care

 The conversations surrounding hospice care are difficult to have.
-Still, they’re essential to understanding a physician or medical team’s perspective while also addressing both the patient and their caregivers’ comfort level.
+Still, they’re essential to understanding a physician or medical team’s perspective while also addressing both the patient and their caregivers’ comfort levels.
 Entering hospice care is a decision that can’t be taken lightly, but when discussed with openness and honesty, it can be the first stage in a family’s collective grieving process.

 The decision to put a loved one into hospice care will be one of the hardest any of us make.
 The critical thing to remember is that it’s a decision that represents the first step in the healing process and a vehicle for our loved ones to live their final days in peace, dignity, and comfort.